jhpyle/docassemble/_docs/installation.md

 HTTP, copy the `WSGIDaemonProcess` line, the `WSGIScriptAlias` line, and the `Directory` section into the `<VirtualHost *:80>` section of your Apache configuration file.

+If your **docassemble** interviews are not thread-safe, for example because different interviews use different locales, change `threads=5` to `processes=5 threads=1`.
+This will cause Apache to run WSGI in a "prefork" configuration.
+This is slower than the multi-thread configuration.

 `docassemble` uses a SQL database.
 Set up the database by running the following commands.
 (You may wish to make changes to the database